poppolopoppo/DependencyAnalyser/README.md

 This plugin simplifies the identification of asset dependencies by pointing a spotlight on their reference count and dependency chain size.
 It is an ideal tool to integrate into the testing framework and build pipeline of a project.
 Whilst dependency analysis can be carried out at any point during the development of a project, it is most efficient when performed regularly from the start, therefore an early integration is recommended.

 ### Specifications
 Dependency Analyser plugin version 1.0.
-Tested with Unreal Engine version 5.1.1.
+Compatibility tested with Unreal Engine version 5.3.2 and 5.1.1.

 ### Usage instructions
 To use the Dependency Analyser plugin: